-Display section:
+Display section

 - Visibility: Toggle the markup visibility, which will override the individual control point visibility settings.
 If the eye icon is open, the list is visible, and pressing it will make it invisible.
-If the eye icon is closed, the list is invisible and pressing the button will make it visible. - Opacity: overall opacity of the selected markup. - Glyph Size: Set control point glyph size relative to the screen size (if absolute button is not pressed) or as an absolute size (if absolute button is depressed). - Text Scale: Label size relative to screen size. - Interaction handles: - Visibility: check Visible to enable translation/rotation/scaling of the entire markups in slice and 3D views with an interactive widget. - Translate, Rotate, Scale: enable/disable adjustment types. - Size: size of the handles (relative to the application window size). - Advanced: - View: Select which views the markup is displayed in - Selected Color: Select the color that will be used to display the glyph and text when the markup is marked as selected. - Unselected Color: Select the color that will be used to display the glyph and text when the markup is not marked as selected. - Glyph Type: Select the symbol that will be used to mark each location.
-Default is the Sphere3D. - Control Point Labels: check to display a label for each control point. - Control Point Projection: Controls the projection of the control points in the 2D viewers onto slices around the one on which the control points have been placed. - \ 2D Projection: Toggle the eye icon open or closed to enable or disable visualization of the projected control points on 2D viewers.
+If the eye icon is closed, the list is invisible and pressing the button will make it visible. - Opacity: Overall opacity of the selected markup. - Glyph Size: Set control point glyph size relative to the screen size (if absolute button is not pressed) or as an absolute size (if absolute button is depressed). - Text Scale: Label size relative to screen size. - Interaction handles: - Visibility: Check Visible to enable translation/rotation/scaling of the entire markups in slice and 3D views with an interactive widget. - Translate, Rotate, Scale: enable/disable adjustment types. - Size: size of the handles (relative to the application window size). - More options: Clicking more options will show/hide check boxes for controlling the visibility of each interaction handle axis separately.